Get started by searching below:

 3. File a Nursing Home Lawsuit

 Once your case is built, your lawyer will file a formal lawsuit against the nursing home and any staff members or companies responsible.
-At this point, your legal claim is official, and the process of pursuing financial compensation begins.
+This makes your legal claim official and begins the process of pursuing financial compensation.

 Most nursing home lawsuits are resolved through out-of-court settlements.
 Your legal team will handle all negotiations and work to secure the highest possible compensation for medical bills, pain and suffering, and other losses.